-Save time and money on your by incorporating graduate-level coursework into your bachelor's program.
+Save time and money on your master's degree by incorporating graduate-level coursework into your bachelor's program.

 Today’s criminal justice leaders need to understand their roles as administrators of diverse, increasingly complex organizations.
-This Accelerate Into Master’s (AIM) concentration allows you to take graduate courses in your bachelor’s degree program that can be applied toward Walden’s MS in Criminal Justice degree program.
+This concentration allows you to take graduate courses in your bachelor’s degree program that can be applied toward Walden’s MS in Criminal Justice degree program.
 Earn an advanced degree in less time and at a lower cost than completing each program separately.

 Earn up to 20 master’s-level credit hours as an undergraduate, saving you time and money on your MS in Criminal Justice degree.

 Students may be eligible to transfer up to 135 credits.
 At least 45 credits must be completed at Walden.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an Enrollment Specialist at 855-646-5286.